2021 Asian Indoor and Martial Arts Games: Bidding process

 On November 28, National Olympic Committee of Thailand (NOCT) President Yuthasak Sasiprapha initially expressed possible of Thai's Asian Indoor and Martial Arts Games bid in 2021 to OCA Director General Husain A.H.Z.
 Al-Musallam during 2015 ANOC General Assembly in the United States.
-On 17 October 2017, OCA President Ahmed Al-Fahad Al-Ahmed Al-Sabah met Thai government officials to offer Thailand hosting Asian Indoor and Martial Arts Games in 2021 while Deputy Prime Minister Thanasak Patimaprakorn also interested this offer and mulled over Pattaya to host this games, but Federation of National Sport Association (FONSA) President Intarat Yodbangtoey suggested that Thai government should bargain OCA to host 2030 Asian Games if Thailand receive hosting 2021 Asian Indoor and Martial Arts Games.
+On 17 October 2017, OCA President Ahmed Al-Fahad Al-Ahmed Al-Sabah met Thai government officials to offer Thailand hosting Asian Indoor and Martial Arts Games in 2021 while Deputy Prime Minister Thanasak Patimaprakorn also interested this offer and mulled over Pattaya to host this games, but Federation of National Sport Association (FONSA) President Intarat Yodbangtoey suggested that Thai government should bargain OCA to host the 2030 Asian Games if Thailand receive the hosting rights for the 2021 AIMAG.

-During 2019 OCA General Assembly in Bangkok, Thailand expressed interest to host four major events (between 2021 and 2030), that is, 2021 Asian Indoor and Martial Arts Games, 2025 Asian Youth Games, 2026 Summer Youth Olympics and 2030 Asian Games.
-Finally, Bangkok and Chonburi were selected from OCA and signed the host city contract on 27 April 2020 in a virtual meeting.
+During the 2019 OCA General Assembly in Bangkok, Thailand had expressed interest to bid for four major sporting events between 2021 and 2030, namely the 2021 Asian Indoor and Martial Arts Games, the Asian Youth Games in 2025, the Summer Youth Olympics in 2026, and the 2030 Asian Games.
+The OCA chose Bangkok and Chonburi on 27 April 2020 in a virtual meeting, and the host city contract is signed that same day.